TheRoddyWMS/Roddy/README.md

 # Changelist

+- Setting the location of .roddyExecutionDirectory is possible.
+  Set RODDY_EXECUTION_DIRECTORY to a (valid) path of your choice in your configuration files.
+  The normal behaviour stays, which is to setup this directory in the project output folder.

 - More checkups will occur, when Roddy starts up.
 E.g. Roddy will check the accessibility of plugin and configuration directories.